 A contraction often feels like a wave that builds and peaks.
 Early contractions often feel mild or similar to menstrual cramps.
 They start far apart and eventually move closer together.
 This might feel like you have a tightening that stops you mid-sentence, or a deep pulling sensation low in your belly.
 Some women describe the early phase as “period cramps with purpose.”

 If something feels different or you’re not sure, a quick call to your OBGYN team can give you answers.
-And if you want more guidance on what to expect throughout pregnancy and birth, explore our pregnancy and delivery services at Franciscan Health.
+And if you want more guidance on what to expect throughout childbirth, explore our pregnancy and delivery services at Franciscan Health.

 What Happens Right Before Labor Starts?